Skip to Main Content

 PhD in Epidemiology

 Epidemiology is a fundamental science of public health, defined as the study of the distribution and determinants of disease and disability in populations.
-Although epidemiology is historically rooted in the study of the causes of infectious diseases (epidemics), epidemiology now encompasses the study of the full gamut of conditions that impacts the health and well-being of people, families, and their communities.
+Although epidemiology is historically rooted in the study of the causes of infectious diseases (epidemics), epidemiology now addresses a wide array of conditions that affect the health and well-being of individuals, families, and communities.

 • To learn more, please contact a Pre-Admissions Advisor at (813) 974-6505 or preadmissions@usf.edu